cleancode-katas/cleancode-kata-videostore/finish/cleancode-kata-videostore/README.md

 - change calls to getMovie() and getDaysRented() to field variables
 - Move determineFrequentRenterPoints method to Rental class
 - change calls to getMovie() and getDaysRented() to field variables

+Observe

+- In Rental class determineAmount
+- We use four things from movie and only one thing fro Rental
+- this method hence belongs to Movie class
+- same with method determineFrequentRenterPoints

+Activity

+- Add signatures of method like follows
+    ```java
+    public double determineAmount() {
+        return determineAmount(daysRented);
+    }

+    public double determineAmount(int daysRented) {

+    ```
+- Move the method with argument to Movie class
+- Fix the rental this issue
+- Same Move with determineFrequentRenterPoints method to Movie